Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Michigan State Police CPL page.

-Please allow three business days for processing before visiting the Records Bureau to obtain a copy of a police report.
 The phone number to the Records Bureau is 248-674-0351, Prompt 4.
-Business hours for this service are Monday through Friday 8 a.m. to 4:30 p.m.
+Business hours are Monday through Friday 8 a.m. to 4:30 p.m.
 The Records Bureau is closed on national holidays.
 The fee for an Incident Report is $0.50 per page.
 The fee for a Crash report is $11.00.
 Crash reports can also be obtained online at payments.clemis.org.
 Cash, Check or Money Order is accepted for payment at the Police Department.
 No credit or debit cards.
-Color photos are $3.00 each.
+Colored photos are $3.00 each.

 The Records Bureau will not release a copy of a police report that is assigned to a Detective if the case is still under investigation.